lthibault/blog/content/posts/random-cidr-iter.md

 ### A Brief Aside:  XOR

-I love XOR; it's my favorite logical operand.
+I love XOR; it's my favorite boolean operator.
 Even after all these years, it strikes me as quirky when compared to the more pedestrian AND, OR and NOT, yet it seems to turn up *everywhere*, and for good reason!
 XOR has algebraic properties that make it arguably *less* quirky and more well-behaved than most of it siblings, and incredibly useful.

 It seems unnecessary to introduce a definition of XOR, given its familiarity to most developers, but it can be helpful to check its more interesting properties against a truth-table.
 In essence, A ⊕ B is true if **either** A or B is true, but not both.